kgstorm/home-assistant-calorie-tracker/README.md

 - Tracks calories, exercise, weight, body fat, and macronutrients.
 - Set your starting weight, goal weight, and daily calorie goals.
 - Includes a Home Assistant side panel to view/edit all data.
+- Numourous custom cards are available to place in any dashboard (see below)
 - Supports multiple profiles for different users.
 - With an LLM conversation agent you can:
     - Log calories, exercises, daily weight, and body fat with your voice assistant